Uncovering Tax-Free Opportunities: 5 Strategies to Maximize Your Roth IRA

 Once you’ve finished the second step, you’ve completed the Backdoor Roth Contribution!
 Keep in mind that you will receive two tax forms from your account custodian – one showing the non-deductible contribution to the Traditional IRA(Form 5498) and one showing the conversion to the Roth IRA(1099-R).

 One final rule to keep in mind when setting up a Backdoor Roth Contribution is the Pro-Rata Rule.
-Since the IRS views all IRAs(including SEP, Simple, and Roth) as one aggregate account, any amount that is left in an IRA at the end of the year must be accounted for and used to pro rate the amount of any conversion using the end of year account balances.
+Since the IRS views all IRAs(including SEP, Simple, and Traditional) as one aggregate account, any amount that is left in an IRA at the end of the year must be accounted for and used to pro rate the amount of any conversion using the end of year account balances.
 This involves careful tracking and planning with your tax advisor and financial advisor to make sure you aren’t left with an unexpected tax bill the following April.

 Utilize Tax-Free Basis Withdrawals